data-lessons/library-git-DEPRECATED/Git_lesson.md

 * clone repo (add instructions)
 * add other users (perhaps start with teams of two)
 * in Groups make sure everyone tries committing - pulling changes to their computer
-* demonstrate how pull requests can be discussed.
+* demonstrate how pull requests can be discussed
 * guidelines handout
 * step by step